moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/quickstart.md

 ## Set up
-This list comprises everything you need to do to get set up and ready to start building models.
+This list comprises everything you need to do and consider to get set up and ready to start building models collaboratively.
+See [Troubleshooting](/tools/create-a-derived-table/troubleshooting) if you have any problems.

 0. Read the detailed [create-a-derived-table instructions](/tools/create-a-derived-table/index).
 1. Check your use case is appropriate; you may contact the Data Modelling team for advice at [#ask-data-modelling](https://asdslack.slack.com/archives/C03J21VFHQ9).